yeti/manticore-django/README.md

 * *NEVER* specify `VIRTUALENV_HOME` as the vagrant directory because it *will erase your local project*.

 * Database changes aren't persisted when a Vagrant instance is destroyed.

+* When running the script with vagrant, the following error might be shown: `Host key for server 127.0.0.1 does not match!`.
+The reason is another vagrant instance that you previously created.
+Remove the entry 127.0.0.1 from `~/.ssh/known_hosts` to fix.